honmanyau/front-end-puzzles/src/puzzles/001-blocked-blog/README.md

     ```sh
       npm run fpeserver
     ```
+2. Open `index.html` and note/measure the Time to First Render (TTFR)
 2. Identify and describe the problem
-3. Reduce the Time to First Render (TTFR) to less than 4 seconds
+3. Reduce the TTFR to less than 4 seconds

 ## Constraints